Writing

 I became a full-time writer in 2017, following a long career as a film maker in documentary and drama (BAFTA Cymru Awards, Oscar Foreign-language entrant et al).
 A Writer’s Bursary from Literature Wales helped me complete my collection of 26 short stories set in Wales, Northern Ireland and Italy: A City Burning was published by Seren Books in 2020.
 It has been longlisted for the Edge Hill Short Story Prize 2021.
 You might like to read my story All Through The Night in Crannog .
 It was nominated for the Pushcart Prize 2019.
 Geraint Lewis reads from it here:

-Since 2018 my poetry has been published in The Honest Ulsterman, The Bangor Literary Journal, The Open Ear, Infinite Rust, The Ogham Stone, The Interpreter’s House, Black Bough Poems, New City, Heartland and the special issue of The North, 2019 devoted to contemporary Irish Poetry.
-Also in the CAP Arts anthology Vision: 2020, drawn from entries to the Seamus Heaney Award for New Writing.
+Since 2018 my poetry has been widely published, for instance in The Honest Ulsterman, The Bangor Literary Journal, The Open Ear, Infinite Rust, The Ogham Stone, The Interpreter’s House, Black Bough Poems, The Lonely Crowd, New City and the special issue of The North, 2019 devoted to contemporary Irish Poetry.
+Also in the CAP Arts anthology Vision: 2020, drawn from entries to the Seamus Heaney Award for New Writing, and in anthologies by Dedalus Press, Arachne Press, Parthian Books and Arlen House’s Washing Windows series of Irish women’s poetry.

-Also Places of Poetry; The Stony Thursday Book 2020; The Lonely Crowd #13; in Vol 2 Deeptime; Freedom/Rapture anthology and Christmas/Winter Anthology 2021 from Black Bough Poems.
+Also in the anthology Places of Poetry; The Stony Thursday Book 2020; Black Bough’s anthologies Vol 2 Deeptime; Freedom/Rapture; and Christmas/Winter Anthology 2021 and 2022.
 I was Black Bough’s featured poet of the month January 2021.
-I contributed to the composite poem Litany For Ireland for Poetry Day Ireland and to Carl Griffin’s curated poem Arrival At Elsewhere and been featured in A Plague of Poems.
+I contributed to the composite poem Litany For Ireland for Poetry Day Ireland and to Carl Griffin’s curated poem Arrival At Elsewhere and been featured in the online anthology A Plague of Poems.

 I am also a journalist and reviewer.
 I have a project on Fiction in Wales and Northern Ireland at the University of South Wales.